 Gillian Allnutt's Lode reviewed in The Guardian & Telegraph

 ‘From her first collection published in the early 1980s, Gillian Allnutt’s work has always been in conversation with the natural world and the spiritual life.
 Her writing roams across centuries, very different histories and lives, and draws together, without excuse or explanation, moments which link across country, class, culture and time.
 The North is a constant touchstone in her work; canny and uncanny, its hills and coast, its ancient histories and its people.
 Her poems progress over the years to a kind of synthesis of word-play and meditation.
 In her work the space between what is offered and what is withheld is every bit as important as what is said.
 She has the power to comfort and to astonish in equal measure.
-In her outlook, her imagination, her concerns and her lyric voice she is unique.’ – Dame Carol Ann Duffy, Poet Laureate, for The Queen's Gold Medal for Poetry Award Committee 2016
+In her outlook, her imagination, her concerns and her lyric voice she is unique.’ – Dame Carol Ann Duffy, Poet Laureate, on behalf of The Queen's Gold Medal for Poetry Award Committee 2016

 ~~~~~